Why Theresa May should appoint a deputy prime minister

 Despite maintaining the Conservatives as the largest party at Westminster in terms of both seats and votes, after a campaign universally viewed as among the worst ever witnessed, May will be lucky to survive as prime minister for long.
 At this time of crisis, she may want to consider something she has so far been reluctant to do: appointing a deputy prime minister.
 It might save her bacon.

+May has appointed Damian Green as first secretary of state – a title that usually indicates deputy status.
+Green is a seasoned minister, and long time ally of May, but hardly a heavy hitter.

 From our research into the role and responsibility of deputies to the British prime minister we have developed a typology of deputies.
-Using this we argue there are a number of historical examples which May could draw on.
+Using this we argue there are a number of historical examples which May could draw on if she wanted to make a more advantageous choice.

 The title of “deputy” has no constitutional status in the UK and so our list of deputies includes some known as deputy prime minister but others not.
 All were, though, regarded as acting as the deputy at some point.